 Something that is not on the list and that is related to your goce.

-“Convocamos Invocamos”, both in its written form as well as a space from which to articulate the 1st day pre-manifiest Catalizadora GOZADERA, was born vis a vis Isamit’s weekly visits to Futch Club.
+“We summon.
+We invoke”, both in its written form as well as a space from which to articulate this 1st Session for the Preparation of the GOZADERA Demonstration, was born vis a vis Isamit’s weekly visits to Futch Club.
 It is from this vis a vis from where the desire arises to put and share in words what we want to build from a material and concrete dimension in synergy with the experiences of other agents and collectives.

-The 1st Gozadera pre-manifest session has been possible thanks to the participation of:
+The 1st Session for the Preparation of the GOZADERA Demonstration has been possible thanks to the participation of: